GenCorp CEO to head Aerojet Rocketdyne after Boley departure

 The Air Force is weighing how to reduce U.S. reliance on the RD-180 engines given rising tensions with Russia over its actions in Ukraine.

-Boley first joined Aerojet as president in July 2012 and was named president of Aerojet Rocketdyne in June 2013 after the GenCorp acquired Pratt & Whitney Rocketdyne from United Technologies Corp (UTX.N).
+Boley first joined Aerojet as president in July 2012 and was named president of Aerojet Rocketdyne in June 2013 after the GenCorp acquired Pratt & Whitney Rocketdyne from United Technologies Corp.

-Boley headed Pratt’s military engine business for one year until May 2011, when he was replaced by Bennett Croswell.

-Seymour, a longtime executive with Northrop Grumman Corp (NOC.N), was named in 2010 to head GenCorp, and also headed the Aerojet unit from 2010 to 2012.
+Seymour, a longtime executive with Northrop Grumman Corp, was named in 2010 to head GenCorp, and also headed the Aerojet unit from 2010 to 2012.